Erick Rosa

-Erick Yomer Rosa Pacheco (born March 18, 2000) is a Dominican professional boxer who held the World Boxing Association light flyweight title from 2024 to 2025.
-He previously held the Regular version of the WBA mini flyweight title between 2021 and 2024.
+Erick Yomer Rosa Pacheco (born 18 March 2000) is a Dominican professional boxer who has held the World Boxing Association (WBA) (Regular version) mini-flyweight title from 2021 to 2024, and the WBA light-flyweight title from 2024 to 2025.

 Professional career

 Early career

-Rosa was scheduled to make his professional debut against Oscar Bermudez Salas on October 24, 2020, for the vacant WBA Fedelatin and WBC Latino minimumweight titles.
+Rosa was scheduled to make his professional debut against Oscar Bermudez Salas on 24 October 2020, for the vacant WBA Fedelatin and WBC Latino minimumweight titles.
 Rosa won the fight by unanimous decision, with two of the judges scoring all ten rounds in his favor, while the third judge awarded him a 98-92 scorecard.

-Rosa was scheduled to defend his titles against Byron Castellon on December 16, 2020, in his second consecutive main event.
+Rosa was scheduled to defend his titles against Byron Castellon on 16 December 2020, in his second consecutive main event.
 The fight was originally set for the undercard of the Wilfredo Méndez and Alexis Diaz title fight.
 The title fight was later cancelled as Méndez withdrew due to illness the day before the event.
 Accordingly, Rosa vs. Castellon was announced as the new main event.
-He won the fight by unanimous decision, with scores of 97-93, 98-92 and 99-91.
+He won the fight by unanimous decision, with scores of 97–93, 98-92 and 99–91.

-Rosa was scheduled to make the second defense of his titles against Kenny Cano on March 12, 2021.
+Rosa was scheduled to make the second defense of his titles against Kenny Cano on 12 March 2021.
 Rosa justified his role as the favorite, winning the fight by a third-round knockout.
 It was his first career stoppage victory.

-Rosa was scheduled to fight the undefeated Ricardo Astuvilca for the interim WBA minimumweight title on July 21, 2021.
+Rosa was scheduled to fight the undefeated Ricardo Astuvilca for the interim WBA minimumweight title on 21 July 2021.
 Astuvilca was the more experienced fighter coming into the bout, having won a total of 21 professional fights.
 The fight was scheduled as the co-main event for the Alberto Puello and Jesús Antonio Rubio WBA interim-super lightweight world title fight.
 Rosa won the interim title with by unanimous decision, with two of the judges awarding him a 117-110 scorecard, while the third judge scored it 114-113 for Rosa.
 Astuvilca scored the only knockdown of the fight in the fourth round, having dropped Rosa with a left hook, although Rosa claimed he slipped.

-On August 25, 2021, the WBA ordered all of its interim titles to be vacated, in an effort to reduce the number of belts within the organization.
+On 25 August 2021, the WBA ordered all of its interim titles to be vacated, in an effort to reduce the number of belts within the organization.

 WBA Regular mini flyweight champion

 Rosa vs. Saludar

-On September 10, 2021, it was announced that Rosa would challenge WBA (Regular) mini flyweight titlist Vic Saludar.
-The fight was scheduled for December 9, 2021, at a venue to be determined, in Santo Domingo, Dominican Republic.
-The fight was later postponed for December 21, 2021, and was held at the Hotel Catalonia Malecon Center.
+On 10 September 2021, it was announced that Rosa would challenge WBA (Regular) mini flyweight titlist Vic Saludar.
+The fight was scheduled for 9 December 2021, at a venue to be determined, in Santo Domingo, Dominican Republic.
+The fight was later postponed for 21 December 2021, and was held at the Hotel Catalonia Malecon Center.
 Rosa won the fight by split decision, with two judges scoring the fight 116–109 and 113–112 in his favor, while the third judge scored it 113–112 for Saludar.
 Rosa scored knockdowns with a quick left in the third round, as well as with a left hook in the ninth round, while Saludar notched his sole knockdown with a right straight in the tenth round.